-- 1. Select the Optimize SQL tab in the main window. - 2.
+- 1. Select the Optimize SQL tab in the main menu. - 2.
 Enter a SQL statement in the Alternative Details pane. - 3.
 Click .
 The Select Connection and Schema window displays. - 4.
 Select a connection and schema to use. - 5.
 Select Index Details in the SQL Information pane to view index generation information. - 6.
-Select an index set to test in the Alternatives pane. - 7.
-Click .
+Select an index set to view index name, details and generation script in the Alternative Details pane. - 7.
+To test an index, select it in the Alternatives pane and click ...